abhashpr/my-apps/README.md

 # AI Healthcare App #

-Web app for detecting the vitals of humans
+A Web App for detecting the vitals of humans
+* Captures video frames
+* Identifies region of interests
+* Understands the color pixels reflected as white light
+* Analyzes the RBG color schemes from the reflected light
+* Provides you vitals of your body